zrythm/zrythm/doc/user/plugins-files/plugins/inspector-page.rst

 Inspector Page
 ==============

-When a plugin is selected in the Mixer, its page will appear in the Inspector as follows.
+When a plugin is selected in the Mixer, or when using right click -> Inspect on an instrument, its page will appear in the Inspector as follows.

 .. image:: /_static/img/plugin_inspector.png